devliq/dotfiles-core/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache-2.0 License.
 See `LICENSE` for details.

 ## Templates and Initial Files
-License: LICENSE with MIT or Apache-2.0

 .gitignore:
 ```